SQL DELETE

 Try it

-Because the WHERE clause contains the primary key expression that identifies Fred, the DELETE statement removes just one row.
+Since the WHERE clause contains the primary key expression that uniquely identifies Fred, the DELETE statement removes one row from the dependents table.

-You can verify that the row with the dependent id 16 has been deleted by using the following statement:
+To verify that the row with the dependent id 16 has been deleted, you can query data from the dependents table:

 SELECT